NathanKleekamp/Recipes/sides/mashed-potatoes.md

 1. Preheat the oven to 450°F and adjust an oven rack to the middle position.
 1. Place the potatoes directly on the oven rack (alternatively, you can place them on a wire rack set in a rimmed baking sheet).
 Bake until very soft, 50 to 60 minutes, depending on the size of the potatoes.
-(Err on the side of overcooking rather than undercooking them.)
+1. After the oven, cut them in half and steam them until very, very soft.
-1. Remove the potatoes from the oven.
-While they are still hot, cut each potato in half lengthwise.
-Using an oven mitt or a folded kitchen towel to hold the hot potatoes, scoop out all of the flesh from each potato half into the bowl of a stand mixer fitted with the paddle attachment (\*see notes on using a potato ricer, food mill or hand-held electric mixer).
-The flesh near the skin gets a little tough, so be sure to leave it behind.
-Break the cooked potato flesh down into small pieces using a fork, potato masher, or rubber spatula.
+1. Scoop out the flesh using a spoon and an oven mit.
+1. Break the cooked potato flesh down into small pieces using a fork, potato masher, or rubber spatula.
 Beat on low speed until completely smooth and no lumps remain, 1 to 2 minutes, stopping the mixer to scrape down the sides and bottom of the bowl as needed.
 1. Meanwhile, in a small saucepan over medium heat, bring the cream and 6 tablespoons of the butter to a simmer.
 1. Remove the bowl from the mixer stand and, using a large rubber spatula,